Understanding postpartum anxiety

 Start your journey to recovery with Priory and learn more about our evidence-based mental health treatments, delivered by expert clinicians.

-Page medically reviewed by Dr Hassan Kapadia (BMedSc, MBChB, MRCPsych, PGDipCT, DRCOG, CCT), Consultant Perinatal Psychiatrist at the Priory Wellbeing Centre Birmingham, in April 2022.
+Page medically reviewed by Dr Hassan Kapadia (BMedSc, MBChB, MRCPsych, PGDipCT, DRCOG, CCT), Consultant Perinatal Psychiatrist at the Priory Wellbeing Centre Birmingham.

 Having a baby is a huge adjustment and it’s normal to feel a whole range of emotions during this time.
 You might feel excited and joyful at the same time as feeling overwhelmed and exhausted.
 You might also be worrying about lots of different things such as: